CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_10_Lab1_Ex02_Notebooks.md

 1. Enter **Mycompute<inject key="DeploymentID" enableCopy="false"/> (1)** in the **Compute name** field.
 This will identify your compute instance.

      - Scroll down and select **Standard_DS11_v2 (2)**.
-**Hint:** Workload type: Development on Notebooks and lightweight testing.

      - Select the **Review + Create (3)** button at the bottom of the screen.

        ![Picture 1](../Media/ss159.png)